Oppzippy/huokan-discord-bot-docs/huokanbot/modules/recruitment.md

 ## Requirements
 The bot requires some permissions for this module to function.
 - Manage Server (view invite link usage)
-- Create Invite (the bot creates invite links for recruiters)
 - Send Messages
 - Embed Links (leaderboards)
 - Manage Messages (the bot deletes your command after posting a leaderboard)

-## Setup
-`!invitechannel [#channel]`
-Only usable by server admins.
-Sets the channel that invite links created with `!invitelink` will point to.
-If the channel is not specified, the channel the command was posted in will be used.

 ## Usage